WICG/webpackage/explainers/integrity-signature.md

 ### Integrity block

 We will introduce a data structure called integrity block that will contain:

-* integrity signature
+- integrity signature
-* additional relevant to signature information (e.g.  public key, certificate, expiry date, etc).
+- additional relevant to signature information (e.g. public key, certificate, expiry date, etc).

 The exact structure of it will be discussed later.

 The integrity block will be located before the unsigned web bundle.
 Basically a web bundle with integrity signature will be a sequence of 2 CBOR objects:

-* integrity-block (defined below), which contains a signature and related data;
+- integrity-block (defined below), which contains a signature and related data;
-* webbundle (defined [here](https://www.ietf.org/archive/id/draft-yasskin-wpack-bundled-exchanges-04.html)) which is the content of the signed web bundle.
+- web-bundle (defined [here](https://www.ietf.org/archive/id/draft-yasskin-wpack-bundled-exchanges-04.html)) which is the content of the signed web bundle.

-In the binary form this sequence will be stored as a concatenation of the serialized integrity-block and webbundle CBOR objects.
+In the binary form this sequence will be stored as a concatenation of the serialized integrity-block and web-bundle CBOR objects.
 Unfortunately there is [no CDDL notation for CBOR sequences](https://datatracker.ietf.org/doc/html/rfc8742#section-4.1) in the top level.

 ### Structure of the integrity block

 The integrity block structure will contain the following information:
 Attributes in the form of a CBOR map.
+The attributes must always contain exactly one of the following two entries:

+- A 32-byte Ed25519 public key (the attributes map key is `ed25519PublicKey`);
-The attributes must contain a 32-bytes Ed25519 public key (the attributes map key is `ed25519PublicKey`).
-In future there can be more attributes, e.g. expiry date, key rotation attribute, etc. The keys in the map will always be strings.
+- A 33-byte Ecdsa P-256 public key for the Ecdsa P-256 SHA-256 signing scheme (the attributes map key is `ecdsaP256SHA256PublicKey`).

+In the future there can be more attributes, e.g. expiry date, key rotation attribute, etc. The keys in the map will always be strings.

 ### Signature bytes.

 CDDL of the signature is:

 ```
-integrity-signature = [
+integrity-signature-ed25519 = [
   attributes: {
     "ed25519PublicKey" => bstr .size 32, ; 32-bytes long Ed25519 public key
   },
   signature: bstr .size 64, ; 64 bytes long Ed25519 signature
 ]

+integrity-signature-ecdsa-p256-sha256 = [
+  attributes: {
+    "ecdsaP256SHA256PublicKey" => bstr .size 33, ; 33-bytes long Ecdsa P-256 public key
+  },
+  signature: bstr, ; Ecdsa P-256 SHA-256 signature
+]

+integrity-signature = integrity-signature-ed25519 / integrity-signature-ecdsa-p256-sha256
 ```

-Because in the future we will support more than one signature, we should put an `integrity-signature` object in a signature stack: we will "push" a new integrity-signature after signing a web bundle and "pop" an `integrity-signature` after we verify it.
-As a container for the signature stack we will use a CBOR array.
-For now after successful signing the signature stack will have just one `integrity-signature`.
+Since web bundles might be signed by more than one signature, `integrity-signature` objects are wrapped in a signature list which is represented as a CBOR array.

-The CDDL notation of the integrity block in its final state with the signature stack is following:
+The CDDL notation of the integrity block in its final state with the signature list is as follows:

 ```
 integrity-block = [
   magic: h'F0 9F 96 8B F0 9F 93 A6',
-  ; Version value is '1b\0\0' for beta and '1\0\0\0' for release.
+  version: bstr .size 4, ; Version value is '2\0\0\0' for release.
-  version: bstr .size 4,
-  ; In v1, each bundle must have exactly one signature.
-  signature-stack: [ 1*1 integrity-signature],
+  attributes: {
+    "webBundleId" => tstr
+  }
+  signature-list: [ +integrity-signature ],
 ]
 ```

-Please note that while signature validation or signing processes the signature stack may be empty, but in the final state (when the web bundle is signed and is ready for validation) there should be one integrity signature there.
+Please note that during the signing processes the signature list may be empty, but in the final state (when the web bundle is signed and is ready for validation) there should be at least one integrity signature there.

 To be able to recognize the signed bundle by first several bytes of the file we will add a magic number as the first element of the integrity block.
 [Similar to Web Bundles](https://wpack-wg.github.io/bundled-responses/draft-ietf-wpack-bundled-responses.html#section-4.1) let’s make integrity-block magic equals to the following hex numbers: 0xF0 0x9F 0x96 0x8B 0xF0 0x9F 0x93 0xA6 which are UTF-8 encoded “🖋📦” (U+1F58B, U+1F4E6)

 The integrity block will also contain a version field.
-Also [similar to Web Bundles](https://wpack-wg.github.io/bundled-responses/draft-ietf-wpack-bundled-responses.html#section-4.1) we will make it a bytestring that must be 31 00 00 00 in base 16 (an ASCII "1" followed by 3 0s) for this version of integrity signature (for development period we will use `31 62 00 00` in base 16, which is ASCII "1b" followed by 2 0s).
+Also [similar to Web Bundles](https://wpack-wg.github.io/bundled-responses/draft-ietf-wpack-bundled-responses.html#section-4.1) we will make it a bytestring that must be 32 00 00 00 in base 16 (an ASCII "2" followed by 3 0s) for this version of integrity signature.
 If the recipient doesn't support the version in this field, it must reject the validation of the integrity signature and return an error.

 ### Signing process